 Our team of professionals includes specialists in education, employment and assistive technology for people with disabilities and is well versed on a broad range of disability related topics.
-To inquire about available speakers, please contact Kim Brussell, Director of External Relations, at firstname.lastname@example.org or 516.465.1608.
+To inquire about available speakers, please contact Kim Brussell, Associate Vice President, Development & External Relations, at firstname.lastname@example.org or 516.465.1608.

 Yes, simply launch your Internet brower, i.e. Microsoft® Explorer, and click on the zoom tab in the bottom right corner to select a larger size.
 This will increase the size of the whole web page in proportion.

 If you are interested in speaking to our Development Office about a major gift, naming opportunity, planned giving or an event sponsorship, please contact Lauren Marzo, Chief Development Officer, at 516.465.1593.
 For in-kind donations, please download and complete our donation form or call the Development Office at 516.465.1464.
 (Note: After you have download the form, please save it to your computer.
 Once it's saved to your computer, you will be able to type directly into the form.)

 Who should I contact to discuss program expansion/development or partnerships with the Henry Viscardi School?

 For information about ways to develop new programs, or partner, with the Henry Viscardi School at The Viscardi Center, please contact Diana DeVivio at firstname.lastname@example.org or 516.465.1675.

 Yes.
 Viscardi Alumni is open to individuals who have attended, graduated from, or worked for any of the